GokulSudheesh/GeneticAlgorithm/README.md

 In bit flip mutation one or more bits are selected, and their values are mutated i.e. we change 1s to 0s and vice versa.<br>
 <img src="https://media.geeksforgeeks.org/wp-content/uploads/Capture1-22-300x30.png" width="300" height="30"><br>

+### Fitness Function
+The fitness function simply defined is a function which takes a candidate solution to the problem as input and produces as output how “fit” our how “good” the solution is with respect to the problem in consideration.

 ### Resources:
 https://www.geeksforgeeks.org/mutation-algorithms-for-string-manipulation-ga/
 https://www.tutorialspoint.com/genetic_algorithms/genetic_algorithms_quick_guide.htm